zkutalik/ssimp_software/docu/manual.md

 ### Note
 [//]: -------
 - If `impute.range` and `impute.snps` are not defined, then all variants in the reference panel are imputed (including the tag SNPs of the first window for sanity checks, see section `output` below).
-- Magic tipp in bash to produce a file within the command line: `--impute.snp <(echo rs5753220 rs5753231 | tr ' ' '\n')`.
+- Magic tip in bash to produce a file within the command line: `--impute.snp <(echo rs5753220 rs5753231 | tr ' ' '\n')`.
 Have a look at the [examples](https://github.com/sinarueeger/ssimp_software/blob/master/docu/examples.md).

 ## GWAS dataset
 [//]: -------------------------------